ACCESS-NRI/ILAMB-workflow/ilamb_note.md

 ilamb-fetch --remote_root https://www.ilamb.org/IOMB-Data/
 ```

 #### 3.1.2.
 Add files to MODEL

-SB> CONTINUE HERE <SB
+If you want to add your own `MODEL` to `ilamb`, you can do so by following [this description](https://www.ilamb.org/doc/add_model.html).

-This part is about the `model-results` you want to comfront with the observitions or with other models.
-Typically you can build your own `MODEL` follow the example above or follow [this way](https://www.ilamb.org/doc/add_model.html) as well.
-For `NCI` users we have provide the `ILAMB_ROOT` with all the observational datasets on the `ilamb` official web and the `ACCESS-ESM1_5` model result for user to comfront, maybe in the future we will provide more observational datasets and model-results datatsets.
+For `NCI` users, our `ilamb_dev` `conda` enrivonment already provides all observational datasets from the `ilamb` official web and the [ACCESS-ESM1_5](https://access-hive.org.au/configurations/access-esm/) model result for user at `ILAMB_ROOT`.
+Stay tune for more observational and model data or tell us which ones we should definitely add.

 ### 3.2.
 Set up a `config` file